juanpc2018/Digidesign-001-pci/README.md

 Digi001 Windows Audio WDM drivers v6.4 Do Not Work. </br>
 Avid / Digidesign drivers 7.0 does Not work on Windows, OSX seem to still support Digi001, unknown / untested. </p>

+P.D.
+System Clock Needs to be between 2010 & 2016 or wont work.